MicrosoftDocs/cpp-docs/docs/text/how-to-convert-between-various-string-types.md

 In all cases, a copy of the string is made when converted to the new type.
 Any changes made to the new string won't affect the original string, and vice versa.

-For more background information about converting narrow and wide strings, see [Background: converting between narrow strings and wide strings](#background-converting-between-narrow-and-wide-strings).
+For more background information about converting narrow and wide strings, see [Converting between narrow strings and wide strings](#converting-between-narrow-and-wide-strings).

 ## Example: Convert from `char *`